jujusti/diverse-ml-task-queue/worker/README.md

 It retrieves tasks from a (distributed) broker, pulls the *problem workflow* container (that describes how training and prediction tasks are executed and evaluated) and runs the training/prediction tasks on the network-isolated *submission* container.
-Training tasks' performan
+Training tasks' performance increase is also evaluated and sent to the orchestrator.

+Th